benbrown/starterkit/readme.md

 This will cause the module to be installed in node_modules/ and update the package.json file.

-## Customizing Gruntfile.js

-You'll want to customize some of the specifics of Gruntfile.js, such as:

-* Specific files to watch or copy
-* Specific libraries to include in the minified libs.js
-* Any additional steps required to build
-* Running tests

 ## What's in this starter kit?